 The holiday season can be one of the most difficult times of the year when you have experienced the death of someone you love.
 Holidays — a time of family togetherness, traditions, joy and thankfulness — can suddenly bring sadness, loss and a feeling of emptiness.
 It's a time when your senses are confronted with sights, sounds and smells that can trigger memories of the past, resulting in a renewed sense of personal grief.

-Grief can make you feel as though you are all turned around, like you are going in circles and are out of balance.
-Understanding how you and other family members respond to grief can bring back a sense of balance, which can help you explore ways to embrace loving memories and recognize our needs during this difficult time.
+This year, there is a new layer of grief for thousands of families who have lost loved ones during the COVID-19 pandemic.
+New or long-lasting grief can make you feel like you' re all turned around, going in circles or out of balance.
+Understanding how you and other family members respond to grief can bring back a sense of balance, which can help you explore ways to embrace loving memories and recognize your needs during this difficult time.

 During this holiday season, keep these tips in mind:

-- Plan ahead.
 Consider where the challenges may come so you can make a plan that is comfortable for you.
-Tell family members and friends of your needs ahead of time so they understand that things may be different this year
+Tell family members and friends of your needs ahead of time so they understand that things may be different this year.

-- It’s OK to make changes.
-Alterations in family traditions don’t need to become new traditions.
-Do what feels right for this year.
+It's OK to shift or forgo some traditions this year.
+Alterations in family traditions don't need to become new traditions.
+Do what feels right at this time.

 - 1 cup of flour